Prepared by Patrick and Philip Kenyon – VTIO Victoria

 The Arboricultural Industry has gradually become aware of the importance of a habitat trees as part of an active ecosystem.
 The creation of artificial habitat hollows in dead, dying or living trees is developing rapidly within our Industry.

-When managing large dead trees in the landscape, a current management practice is to reduce the tree to a point where it is unlikely to present a risk to people and infrastructure.
+When managing large dead trees in the landscape, the current management practice is to reduce the tree to a point where it is unlikely to present a risk to people and infrastructure.
 These trees are usually dead, dying or declining and are left as habitat stumps.
 The habitat stump has a high proportion of sound wood (very little decay) which has very little value to wildlife, as there are very few usable hollows.

 Natural hollows are formed by the process of failure and decay within a tree.
 It can take up to 120 -150 years in many tree species for natural hollows to develop (Mackauski 1984, Stoneman et al.1097, Warnington and Lamb1999 in Gibbons & Lindenmayer, 2002).

-By developing a range of strategies it is possible to shorten this long term decay process and provide natural looking habitat by creating artificial wildlife hollows.
+By developing a range of strategies it is possible to shorten this long-term decay process and provide natural-looking habitat by creating artificial wildlife hollows.

 We have so much to learn about the habitat requirements for many species of birds, reptiles, amphibians, mammals, and insects that utilise habitat in trees.
 It is hoped that this workshop will stimulate some research to further develop the level of knowledge and methods being used.
 There is a strong school of thought that trees that can develop habitat hollows are able to sustain better survival in some environments.

-Without doubt habitat is a vital factor in the health of the overall urban forest.
+Without doubt, habitat is a vital factor in the health of the overall urban forest.